Northern Arizona Lumberjacks men's basketball: NCAA tournament results

 The Lumberjacks have appeared in two NCAA Tournaments, with a combined record of 0–2.

 NIT results

 The Lumberjacks have appeared in the National Invitation Tournament (NIT) three times, with a combined record of 0–3.

+CBI results

+The Lumberjacks have participated in one College Basketball Invitational (CBI) tournament.
+Their record is 0–1.

 CIT results

 The Lumberjacks have appeared in the CollegeInsider.com Postseason Tournament (CIT) twice, with a combined record of 4–2.

 NAIA Tournament results

 The Lumberjacks have appeared in the NAIA Tournament four times, with a combined record of 7–4.